The finance major introduces you to issues important to careers that focus on gaining and using financial resources.

 Making Your Mark

 A Finance major is valuable for careers in investments, markets, insurance, securities, corporate finance, and personal financial planning.
 In recent years, many students successfully passed certification exams such as: Chartered Financial Analyst, Chartered Financial Planner, and Commissioned Bank Examiner.
 As a result, 96% of recent graduates found jobs or entered graduate school within six months of graduation.
-They are working for companies such as Capital One, TD Ameritrade, Caterpillar, the Federal Reserve Bank and RLI Corp.
+They are working for companies such as Capital One, TD Ameritrade, Caterpillar, the Federal Reserve Bank, RLI Corp., British Petroleum and Ernst and Young.

 Required Courses - 15 hrs.